 I recommend you don't place an order if you have any doubts about it.
 Canceling orders and issuing refunds is not going to be a top priority for me.
 To discourage impulse ordering and cancellations there will be a $20 processing fee if you decide to cancel your order before it ships.

 Not at the moment.
-Selling Noodle Pi kits is how I monetize the hundreds of hours of design and prototyping work that went into the creation of Noodle Pi.
+Selling Noodle Pi kits is how I monetize the many hours of design and prototyping work that went into the creation of Noodle Pi.
 While I'm open to the idea of releasing the model files at some point, it will probably not be in the near future.

 This isn't a question, but it's a comment that comes up often enough that it merits a FAQ entry.